codefresh-io/codefresh-pipeline-runner/README.md

-# Integrating Codefresh pipelines with Github actions
+# Integrating Codefresh pipelines with GitHub actions

-Github actions are a flexible way to respond to Github events and perform one or more tasks when a specific Github event happens.
-Github actions can also use Codefresh pipeline as a back-end resulting in a very powerful combination where the first action starts from Github, but Codefresh takes care of the actual compilation or deployment in a pipeline.
+GitHub actions are a flexible way to respond to GitHub events and perform one or more tasks when a specific GitHub event happens.
+Github actions can also use Codefresh pipeline as a back-end resulting in a very powerful combination where the first action starts from GitHub, but Codefresh takes care of the actual compilation or deployment in a pipeline.